bitprj/devrel/DataScience/IntroToPython/IntroToPythonPandas/blog.md

 med_hun = hundred["salary"].median()
 max_mba = hundred["mba_p"].max()
 ```

+First, we sort the data in descending order, and grab a new DataFrame with .head().
+We then create our sum, median and max values by calling their respective commands on the new "hundred" DataFrame.

 ## Merging New Data

 What if I want to see how all the percentages add up and take the mean?
 Maybe that can be done with the tools already given, but now I want to add it to our original set as a new column.